 Another important development comes from New York.
 After the New York Court of Appeals ruled the New York congressional map unconstitutional and implemented a map of its own for 2022, we see a similar pattern but with the partisanship reversed—a map enacted by the Democratic-controlled legislature being held unconstitutional.
 Although the majority of judges on the New York Court of Appeals had been appointed by a Democratic Governor, some were seen as conservative.
 When there was a post-election vacancy on the New York Court of Appeals, the Democrat-controlled New York legislature was unwilling to accept a replacement that, in their view, was not sufficiently committed to overturning the 2022 court-drawn map.
 Also, a Democrat-affiliated judge who voted against finding the legislatively-drawn map unconstitutional was appointed the new Chief Judge of the court.
 Given this shift in the makeup of the court since its original decision in 2022, there was an expectation that the Democrats would get a second opportunity to redraw the map in their favor.
 This expectation was semi-realized in December 2023 when the New York Court of Appeals threw out the maps and ordered the IRC to create a new set of maps before the 2024 election.
-After the New York Court of Appeals ruled in favor of the plaintiffs, the commission adopted in a bipartisan 9-1 vote a map that mostly kept the Court lines intact.
+After the New York Court of Appeals ruled in favor of the plaintiffs, the commission adopted, in a bipartisan 9-1 vote, a map that mostly kept the Court lines intact.
 The Legislature rejected these lines, but, in a surprise move, approved their own plan that highly resembled the Court’s map.

 Kentucky and New Mexico also resolved their disputes after the 2022 midterm election but after the production of this Essay.
-Florida and Utah cases are still pending.
+The Florida and Utah cases are still pending.

-In Kentucky, the Supreme Court affirmed a trial court decision that established that the Congressional maps were partisan gerrymanders.
-However, also affirming the lower court, the Supreme Court determined that partisan gerrymandering was not prohibited by the Kentucky constitution: “Regardless of how unusual or eye-raising it may be, we must not erase it unless it plainly leaves the four corners of our constitutional frame” at 2.
-They further opined that “[t]he alleged partisanship in crafting of the Apportionment Plans does not rise to the level of a clear, flagrant, or unwarranted deviation from constitutional limitations or a threat to our democratic form of government.”
-Graham v.
-Sec’y of State Michael Adams, No. 2023-SC-0522, 2023 WL 8640825, at *19 (Ky.
-Dec.
-14, 2023).
+In Kentucky, the Supreme Court affirmed a trial court decision that established that the congressional maps were partisan gerrymanders.
+However, also affirming the lower court, the Supreme Court determined that partisan gerrymandering was not prohibited by the Kentucky Constitution: “Regardless of how unusual or eye-raising it may be, we must not erase it unless it plainly leaves the four corners of our constitutional frame.”.
+They further opined that “[t]he alleged partisanship in the crafting of the Apportionment Plans does not rise to the level of a clear, flagrant, or unwarranted deviation from constitutional limitations or a threat to our democratic form of government.”

-In New Mexico, the Supreme Court determined that 1) the state constitution prohibits partisan gerrymandering (see generally) and, 2) the plan adopted by the Democrats did not “rise to the level of an egregious gerrymander” (at 12-13).
+In New Mexico, the Supreme Court determined that 1) the state constitution prohibits partisan gerrymandering and, 2) the plan adopted by the Democrats did not “rise[] to the level of an egregious gerrymander.”

 An appeal in Utah challenging the congressional map was heard in July 2023.
 As of June 2024, there has been no decision in this case.

 Plaintiffs and defendants in a Florida case agreed to dismiss the partisan gerrymandering claim and allowed the court to decide the racial diminishment claim as a matter of law by stipulating to various facts.
-Black Voters Matter Capacity Bldg. at *9–10 (Fla Cts.
-ACIS).
 The court ultimately held the new map unconstitutional because it “weaken[ed] . . . [and] actually eliminate[d] . . .
 Black voters’ ability to elect the candidate of their choice.”
-Id. at *18 (Fla Cts.
-ACIS).
-The state appealed and an appeals court reversed the trial court.
+The state appealed and the appeals court reversed the trial court.
 The Florida Supreme Court has agreed to review the case, but as of June 2024, no hearing has been set.

 Appendix Table 1.
 Plaintiffs in State and Federal Court Cases